richtastic/ff/src/3DR/wiki/app.md

 - initial feature matches are poor [scale / skew / orientation assignment]

+- try minimizing error using GRADIENT DESCENT
+	- 2nd view's roatation (from starting point) & translation [separate?]

 - points behind camera in PAIR:
 	R3D.cameraExtrinsicRANSACFromPoints sometimes has a null P ?
 		- R3D.transformFromFundamental
 		- transformFromFundamental3 wrong in particular scenarios

+- point3d from match3d.estimate3d should also be combined based on depth error based on view positioning -> frustrum-projected-pixel

 - after orientation is established and outliers are reduced=> [after pair-wise or after global merge]
 	- should try to expore high-cornerness areas